Seneca-CDOT/simengine/docs/index.md

 **Containers**

 SimEngine system can be subdivided into 2 parts – previously mentioned 3rd party tools used for network simulations and the engine itself.
-SimEngine instantiates and manages `ipmi_sim`/`snmpsimd.py` processes, supplies simulation data and accepts certain commands executed through the network interfaces (bidirectional communication).
+SimEngine instantiates and manages `ipmi_sim`/`snmpsimd.py` processes, supplies simulation data and accepts certain commands executed through the network interfaces (thus the communication between 2 systems is bidirectional).
 For instance, when Anvil switches off an outlet through PDU's SNMP interface, the outlet OID update is published to the engine through Redis pub/sub channels.
 This SNMP event gets processed just like any other power update.
-The same applies to `ipmitool power` commands – a [custom plugin library](../enginecore/ipmi_sim) for `ipmi_sim` utilizes `simengine-cli` to notify of any power changes that ought to take place.
+The same applies to `ipmitool power` commands – a [custom plugin library](https://github.com/Seneca-CDOT/simengine/tree/master/enginecore/ipmi_sim) for `ipmi_sim` utilizes `simengine-cli` to notify of any power changes that ought to take place.

-This middle layer servers as a point of communication between Anvil! and the simulation system.
+This middle layer serves as a point of communication between Anvil! and the simulation system.

+All the hardware devices, along with the power connections between them, are stored in a graph database called [neo4j](https://neo4j.com/).
+SimEngine initializes system assets at the start and stores them in memory (meaning any changes to the power topology will require daemon restart).
+The graph storage also contains thermal interrelationships, sensor and storage data as well as server room properties (e.g. descriptions of ambient behaviour).

+Two interfaces are available to the user – `simengine-cli` for advance scripting and a UI dashboard supporting basic power management.
+Engine's CLI can be used to simulate power, thermal or storage-related scenarios, model unique infrastructures or replay and randomize actions.

 ![High-Level system overview](./components.png)